microsoft/terminal/doc/specs/drafts/#3327 - Application Theming/#3327 - Application Theming.md

 ## Addenda

-This spec also has a follow-up spec which elaborates on the comlpexites of Mica in the Terminal.
+This spec also has a follow-up spec which elaborates on the complexities of Mica in the Terminal.
 Please also refer to:

 * [Mica in the Terminal](./%2310509%20-%20Mica.md)